 [40 CFR 60.8(c)] - B.32.
-Initial (I) performance tests shall be performed pursuant to 40 CFR 60, Subparts A and GG.
+Unless otherwise stated, the initial (I) performance tests shall be performed pursuant to 40 CFR 60, Subparts A and GG.
 Annual (A) compliance tests shall be performed during every federal fiscal year (October 1 September 30) pursuant to Rule 62-297.310(7), F.A.C., on each CT as indicated.
 The following reference methods shall be used in accordance with 40 CFR 60, Appendix A. No other test methods may be used for compliance testing unless prior Department approval is received in writing. - a.
-EPA Reference Method 9, "Visual Determination of the Opacity of Emissions from Stationary Sources." - b.
+EPA Reference Method 9, "Visual Determination of the Opacity of Emissions from Stationary Sources." - (1) Full Load (Normal/Base Load).
+Initial and Annual. - (2) High-Temperature Peaking Mode.
+Performance tests shall be conducted for visible emissions while operating in the high-temperature peaking mode on only one CT, which will be considered to be representative of the other three CTs in the Repowered Unit 5. - b.
 EPA Reference Method 10, "Determination of Carbon Monoxide Emissions from Stationary Sources." - c.
 EPA Reference Method 20, "Determination of Oxides of Nitrogen Oxide, Sulfur Dioxide and Diluent Emissions from Stationary Gas Turbines."
 (Initial test only for compliance with 40 CFR 60, Subpart GG).
 See the "Permitting Note", below. - d.
 EPA Reference Method 18, and/or 25A, "Determination of Volatile Organic Concentrations."
 Initial test only.
-The initial compliance test requirement for the affected pollutant(s) has been satisfied and no further tests are required.
+The initial compliance test requirement for the affected pollutant(s) has been satisfied and no further tests are required. - e.

-e.
 EPA Reference Method 19.
 "Determination of Sulfur Dioxide Removal Efficiency and Particulate Matter, Sulfur Dioxide, and Nitrogen Oxides Emission Rates".
 Method 19 shall be used only for the calculation of lbs/MMBtu and 40 CFR 75 shall be used to calculate MMBtu/hr and lbs/hr emissions rates from stack tests.
 Initial test only.
 The initial compliance test requirement for the affected pollutant(s) has been satisfied and no further tests are required.